Marita Golden papers

 Language of Materials

 The material in this collection consists of manuscript drafts, galleys, and research notes related to the work of author and teacher Marita Golden.
-The material dates from 1969-2022.
+The collection also includes archived versions of the Marita Golden website.
+The material dates from 1969-2023.

 Materials are stored off-site, and will require additional retrieval time.
 Please contact the Special Collections Research Center for more information.